Jumi common test runner for the JVM

 -

-Usability - Many times high usability in the user interface affects also design decisions at the system’s lowest implementation levels.
+Usability - Oftentimes, high usability in the user interface affects also design decisions at the system’s lowest implementation levels.
 By covering the whole stack of running tests, from UI to class loading, Jumi will be able to maximize its usability.

 -